percona/community/content/blog/2022-2-15-how-to-publish-blog-post.md

 1. Run `git status` to make sure you are in a separate branch and your changes are tracked with Git.
 2. Save the changes in Git and create a commit.
 3. Push changes to your repository on GitHub.
-4. Open your repository on GitHub and create a pull request
+4. Open your repository on GitHub and create a pull request.

 **Detailed Instructions**